factly/janaganana/README.md

 # License

-NepalMap code is licensed under the MIT License.
+Janaganana code is licensed under the MIT License.